Azure/openai-at-scale/README.md

 > ⚠ Before you run following command, you must run `npm run build` on app/frontend to set frontend files to backend static dir.

-- example of App Service
+- Example of Azure App Service
-  - deploy app to App Service with easist way.
+  - Deploy app to App Service with easist way.

     ```shell
     cd app/backend
     az webapp up --runtime "python:3.10" --sku B1 -g <Resource Group Name>
     ```

-  - deploy App Service Plan and Web App separately.
+  - Deploy App Service Plan and Web App separately.
-    - you can deploy an app with above command but the command doesn't allow to change detailed App Service Plan and Web App settings.
+    - You can deploy an app with above command but the command doesn't allow to change detailed App Service Plan and Web App settings.
 So if you want to change these settings you can deploy it separately with following command.
     - Create App Service Plan resources

       ```shell